 Gifted Education Program

 We understand that gifted students require different opportunities to ensure that their intellectual, social and emotional needs are being meet.
-Therefore, BBC staff have established an evidence-based model for the educational provision of our gifted students.
+BBC staff have established an evidence-based model for the educational provision of our gifted students.

 BBC’s Gifted Education Program responds to the diverse learning needs of our gifted students by implementing opportunities specifically designed to nurture their academic talents and further develop their skills through excursions, extension groups and participation in state and national competitions.
 This sits alongside the engagement and differentiation that our classroom teachers deliver on a daily basis.

 There are many ways to reach a destination and our job is to support students who travel a different path.
-Working in collaboration with external professionals, including speech pathologists, educational psychologists and advisory visiting teachers, and drawing upon expert advice from current staff members, students are provided with strategies and resources to succeed in the classroom.
+Working in collaboration with external professionals, including speech pathologists, educational psychologists, advisory visiting teachers, and drawing upon expert advice from current staff members, students are provided with strategies and resources to succeed in the classroom.